influxdata/telegraf/plugins/outputs/kafka/README.md

 this option greater than `0` can reduce latency and duplicate messages in the case of transient errors, but may also increase the load on the broker during periods of downtime.
+This option controls the retries before notification of failure is displayed per message when no acknowledgement is received from the broker.
+When this option is greater than `0` it can reduce message latency and duplicate messages in the case of transient errors, but may also increase the load on the broker during periods of downtime.

 The option is similar to the [retries](https://kafka.apache.org/documentation/#producerconfigs) Producer